In Disney World, you’re surrounded by different ways to spend money. There are tempting treats, extra experiences, and souvenirs — so many souvenirs.

 You can get Disney ponchos in most gift shops for around $12, and they’re pretty durable.
 These will do in a pinch, but you can get an equally good poncho for a lower price if you buy it beforehand.

-For $13 on Amazon, you can get a pack of 5 ponchos.
+On Amazon, you can get a cheap pack of 5 ponchos.
 In the Disney parks, that would cost you $60.
 So save some cash by coming prepared!
 Since most ponchos fold up pretty tight, they won’t take up too much room in your backpack or purse.

 We don’t want you to waste your souvenir money on a poncho when you could use that to get something you really want!